-If datasource_list has only a single entry (or a single entry + None), cloud-init's generator script will automatically assume and use this datasource without attempting detection.
+If datasource_list has only a single entry (or a single entry + None), cloud-init will automatically assume and use this datasource without attempting detection.

 vendor_data/vendor_data2

 Allows the user to disable vendor_data or vendor_data2 along with providing a prefix for any executed scripts.